Welcome to Vancouver!

 Autumn: Rain and temperatures drop to 10-15C or so.

 Winter: Rain, with probability of snow.
 Depending on where you are, you may get more snow than other parts in Vancouver.
 If you rely on transit, expect delays.
 Maybe even no transit at all.
 Furthermore, Vancouver is damp so don’t laugh at us if we complain about how cold it is when it’s 0C or -10C.
-In fact, maybe even once it falls below 10C.
-It might not be -20C in Ontario or -40C in Alberta but you will REALLY hate Vancouver.
-(Last year, a dear Torontonian friend revealed her shock that 0C felt like -10C.
-See?)
+It might not be -20C in Ontario or -40C in Alberta but you will REALLY hate Vancouver. 😛

 Canadians are said to be friendly and we/they are…sometimes.
-No, I’m not referring to the Vancouver Riot that happened in 2011 (oh, and in 1994).
+No, I’m not referring to the Vancouver Riot that happened last year (oh, and in 1994).
 Vancouverites are… well, from all over Canada and of different backgrounds.
-Rarely, it seems, will you actually meet someone born and raised in Vancouver (I was born here but only spent HS and a few post-academic years here, so I suppose I don’t count).
+Rarely, it seems, will you actually meet someone born and raised in Vancouver (I was born here but only spent HS and 2 post-academic years here, so I suppose I don’t count).
 You’re going to meet our very friendly and genuine Canadians and our very rude, superficial and stressed-out Canadians.
 (Sounds like people from your hometown, doesn’t it?)
-Unfortunately, I seem to see more of the latter nowadays.
-My international friends have said that they love Canadians and find Vancouverites quite nice so maybe that’s good enough for you! ;D Mind you, they’re here for a year with the most wonderful memories.
-Stay a little longer and it just might change!
+Unfortunately, I seem to see more of the latter nowadays and I’d like to blame those from Toronto… (No, just kidding!
+My TO friends are nice but most of them are over there and I’m here.)
+My international friends have said that they love Canadians and find Vancouverites quite nice so maybe that’s good enough for you! ;D

-Secondly, if you’re from a non-tipping culture, don’t be shocked if servers, drivers, staff give you a dirty look.
-It’s a warning sign that you forgot to tip.
-If you’ll be paying with your debit or credit card at restaurants or cafes or wherever, there is now a convenient option that will prompt you for tips.
+If you’re from Europe or a non-tipping culture, don’t be shocked if servers give you a dirty look.
+It’s a warning sign that you forgot to tip. 😛 If you’ll be paying with your debit or credit card at restaurants or cafes or wherever, there is now a convenient option that will prompt you for tips.
 How much to tip, you ask?
 It used to be 10% but now the bar’s been raised and the min. appears to be 15%, 20% is great, and 25% is AMAZING!WOW!FANTASTIC!
 I can only max 15% unfortunately.
 Some of us are so poor, we’re being generous if we give 10% or just short of 15%.
-PLEASE note, you will not need to tip if you do think service was awful (but maybe complain to the manager) – and never go back again!
+Note, you will not need to tip if you do think service was awful (but maybe complain to the manager) – and never go back again!

 Mode of Travel